Procedures and Guidelines

 Grading

 1. Subject to the following provisions, the relative weighting assigned to term work, such as projects or laboratory work, and mid-term and final examinations is at the discretion of the course instructor.
-Note that instructors must clearly identify in the course outline which components of the course must be passed at a defined standard or grade in order to pass the course as well as achieving an overall pass grade.
+Note that the primary instructor/ course coordinator must clearly identify in the course outline which components of the course are mandatory i.e., must be passed at a defined standard or grade to pass the course as well as achieving an overall pass grade.
 For example, if a defined standard is important in a practical examination due to safety or other issues related to clinical performance, this should be stipulated in each course outline.

-1. Final examinations shall not be used to provide 100% of the final grade except in unusual circumstances and then only with the prior approval of the Academic Affairs Committee.
+1. Final examinations shall not be used to provide 100% of the final grade except in unusual circumstances and then only with the prior approval of the Director or designate

-2. Any single term test or assignment excluding the final exam, shall not provide more than 50% of the total grade for a course except in unusual circumstances and then only with the prior approval of the Director.
+2. Any single test or assignment excluding the final exam, shall not provide more than 50% of the total grade for a course except in unusual circumstances and then only with the prior approval of the .

-1. Weighting of assignments, presentations and midterm exams will be communicated to students at the beginning of the course.
+2. Weighting of assignments, presentations, competency checks, and midterm exams will be communicated to students at the beginning of the course.
 In unusual circumstances, any changes to weighting of evaluations will be made in consultation with the students, with as much notice as possible.
-General criteria used for evaluating presentations, assignments, written and practical examinations will be communicated to the students before the evaluation.
+General criteria used for evaluating assignments, presentations, competency checks, and written and practical examinations will be communicated to the students before the evaluation.

-2. All faculty will follow the University of Saskatchewan, College of Graduate and Postdoctoral Studies literal grading descriptors for evaluating performance as outlined in the University Regulations; except for courses which have been previously granted approval as Pass/Fail courses and clinical evaluations, which follow alternative criteria.
+3. All faculty, instructors, and course coordinators will follow the University of Saskatchewan, College of Graduate and Postdoctoral Studies literal grading descriptors for evaluating performance as outlined in the University Regulations; except for courses which have been previously granted approval as Pass/Fail courses and clinical evaluations, which follow alternative criteria.
 The percentage grading system will be used for reporting final grades.

-(Note: Not all courses are graded but the pass mark for MPT courses that are graded is 60%.)
+(Note: Not all courses are graded but the pass mark for SRS courses that are graded is 60%.)

 Reporting, Recording and Issuing Evaluation Results and Grades

-1. Normally, marked written examinations will not be distributed to the students in order to maintain the confidentiality of question banks.
-At the discretion of the instructor, students may be given the opportunity to review the written examination and appraisal with the instructor.
+1. Normally, marked written examinations will not be distributed to the students to maintain the confidentiality of question banks.
+At the discretion of the instructor, students may be allowed to review the written examination and appraisal with the instructor.

-1. Instructors must submit final grades for the course to the Academic Program Assistant for input on PAWS no more than 5 business days following the completion of the final written (and or practical) examination for a course.
+3. Instructors must submit final grades for the course to the Academic Program Assistant for input on PAWS no more than 5 business days following the completion of the final written (and or practical) examination for a course.
 (Note.
-Saturday, Sunday and Statutory holidays are NOT considered as “business days”.)
+Saturday, Sunday and Statutory holidays are NOT considered “business days”.)

 Deferred Exams and Supplemental Exams

-a) Definition: A deferred written or practical examination is one that has been rescheduled at another date due to illness, compassionate or other valid reasons such that the student is unable to write the examination at the scheduled time.
-The deferred exam shall be accorded the same weight as the regular examination in the computation of the student's final grade.
+Definition: A deferred written or practical examination is one that has been rescheduled to another date due to illness, compassionate or other valid reasons such that the student is unable to write the examination at the scheduled time.
+The deferred exam shall be accorded the same weight as the regular examination in the calculation of the student's final grade.

-2. Supplemental examinations are normally only considered for final examinations.
-Any consideration for midterm supplemental examinations will be made at the discretion of the instructor.
+Supplemental examinations are normally only considered for final examinations or other mandatory components of a course. consideration for non-mandatory components will be made at the discretion of the instructor.

-6. If permission for a supplemental final examination is granted, the course instructor in consultation with the Director and/or Academic Affairs Committee will determine the nature of remediation required (if any).
+4. If permission for a supplemental examination is granted, the course instructor in consultation with the Director or designate and/or Academic Affairs Committee will determine the nature of remediation required (if any).
 A supplemental examination in a course which has a considerable practical or applied component must normally be preceded by a period of remedial study.
-If it is deemed that a long period of remediation is not needed and/or logistical concerns are present (e.g., complex practical exams involving multiple examiners and stations), supplemental practical examinations may be held within 3 business days.
+If it is deemed that a long period of remediation is not needed and/or logistical concerns are present (e.g., complex practical exams involving multiple examiners and stations), supplemental practical examinations may be held within 5-7 business days.
+If this period includes a time when the University is closed, the supplemental examination will take place as soon as possible after the University opens.

-7. The maximum mark that can be achieved in a supplemental examination (written or practical) for an individual course or final examination fail is 60%.
+5. The maximum mark that can be achieved in a supplemental examination (written or practical) for an individual course or final examination failure is 60%.

 Invigilation of Exams